garethw11/navidrome/README.md

 So, I've had a quick play around with an idea I had to use SQL syntax to define playlists:

-_The music collection is a database so a SQL style smart query syntax should allow flexible, sophisticated queries to be created as playlist definitions_
+_The music collection is stored as a relational database, SQL lets us execute queries against a relational database, so a SQL-derived smart query syntax should allow us to create sophisticated playlist definitions_

 ## You can